 The shade of the leaves will also deliberately change from green to a variety of pink and gold.
 Adding this plant into your fish tank can give it a pop of color.

-They need sufficient lighting, nutrients and carbon dioxide to thrive.
+They need sufficient lighting, nutrients, and carbon dioxide to thrive.
 Lack of nutrients and light can cause the proserpinaca palustris to shed its leaves.

-This plant grows at a slow to moderate pace so you do not have to worry about trimming it often.
+This plant grows at a slow to moderate pace, so you do not have to worry about trimming it often.

 Adding red aquarium plants into your fish tank can create a stunning visual effect.
 They can produce a focal point and break the monotony of the green hues of other plants.
-We hope we provided you the basic information you need to determine which plant will work best for you.
+We hope we provided you the necessary information you need to determine which plant will work best for you.